 Sunday, June 18 - Thursday, June 22, 2017

-The program is designed to encourage women and minorities to seek out lucrative careers in the information technology industry.
-The ITRI funds, establishes and coordinates the Technology Awareness Program (TAP) in partnership with the Office of Diversity and Inclusion and the Information Systems Department at the Sam M. Walton College of Business.
+A program designed to encourage women and minorities to seek out lucrative careers in the information technology industry.
+The ITRI funds, establishes and coordinates the TAP in partnership with the Office of Diversity and Inclusion and the Information Systems Department at the Sam M. Walton College of Business.
 Learn More

 March 3, 2017

-The ITRI held an IT Day for student in Newport, Arkansas.
+The ITRI held an IT Day for students in Newport, Arkansas.
 Approximately 115 9th - 12th grade students from Newport, Bradford, Tuckerman and Cedar Ridge attended this five-hour event focusing on information technology careers.
 Students participated in activities that build leadership, business and entrepreneurial skills as well as a Q&A session with a panel of area technology executives.
-Read more about his event!
+Learn More.

 New & Noteworthy